Longi reveals details of world’s most efficient silicon solar cell

 A group of scientists from Chinese solar module maker Longi has described in a new scientific paper the 27.81%-efficient hybrid interdigitated back-contact (HIBC) solar cell it unveiled in April 2025.

-The scientists used a high-resistivity, half-cut M10 wafer with edge passivation, an optimised n-type contact formed through a combined high–low temperature process, an indium tin oxide (ITO) layer to aid lateral transport, and a multilayer stack of aluminum oxide (AlOx) and silicon nitride (SiNx) on the textured front surface to minimise recombination, and an amorphous silicon (a-Si) layer.
+For the device, the scientists used a high-resistivity, half-cut M10 wafer with edge passivation, an optimized n-type contact formed through a combined high–low temperature process, an indium tin oxide (ITO) layer to aid lateral transport, and a multilayer stack of aluminum oxide (AlOx) and silicon nitride (SiNx) on the textured front surface to minimise recombination, and an amorphous silicon (a-Si) layer.

-They also reduced phosphorus doping in the n-type polycrystalline silicon (n-poly-Si) layer by an order of magnitude to limit dopant diffusion into the wafer.

 The group also utilised 8-μm deep trenched metal fingers collect holes with selective ITO etched-off to prevent leakage between n-type and p-type contacts.
-It also enhanced the thicknes of the a-Si layer to ensure adequate coverage of the p–i–n junction and full encapsulation of the n-poly-Si sidewalls.
-In order to mitigate contact resistivity, the layer was crystallised via pulsed green nanosecond laser to preserve edge passivation.
+It also enhanced the thickness of the a-Si layer to ensure adequate coverage of the p–i–n junction and full encapsulation of the n-poly-Si sidewalls.
+In order to mitigate contact resistivity, the layer was crystallized via pulsed green nanosecond laser to preserve edge passivation.

 “Achieving an optimal balance between passivation and conductivity requires careful tuning of the a-Si layer thickness, its optical properties, and laser parameters such as fluence and pulse duration,” the academics emphasised.